Table of Contents

-Stuttering is a problem commonly associated with childhood.
-But for some people, it can last a lifetime.
 Stuttering is a condition that affects a person’s ability to speak smoothly.
 It can cause them to repeat words, parts of sentences, or sounds.
 Someone who stutters might prolong the pronunciation of a single word or sound.
 They may tense up their facial muscles as they struggle to speak.
-Stuttering is frustrating because you notice it in yourself.
-You can see that others notice it, too.

-Most cases of stuttering begin in childhood.
-It starts between the ages of 2 and 6 years old, when they are developing their vocabulary.
+Most cases of stuttering begin when children are between 2 and 6 years old, when they are developing their vocabulary.
 Boys are more likely to stutter than girls.
 Stuttering usually stops by the time children enter school, but adults can stutter, too.
-However, fewer than 1% of stuttering cases are in adults.
+However, fewer than 1% of cases are found in adults.

 Typically, the first signs of stuttering appear when a child is 18-24 months old.
 This is when they start putting sentences together and their vocabulary really starts to expand.
 It’s normal for children to have some stuttering at this stage.